Continuous Integration and Continuous Delivery for Database Changes

 Database Change Management is the Bottleneck

 In this article, we would assume the database to be a relational database management system.
-The processes would be very different if the database involved is a non-relational database like columnar database, document database, or a database storing data in key-value pairs or graph.
+The processes would be very different if the database involved is a non-relational database like a columnar database, document database, or a database storing data in key-value pairs or graphs.

 Let me illustrate this scenario with a real example: Here is this team that practices Agile software development methodologies.
 They follow a particular type of Agile, called Scrum and they have a 2 weeks sprint.
 One of the stories in the current sprint is the inclusion of a new field in the document that they interchange with a downstream system.
 The development team estimated that the story is worth only 1 point when it comes to the development of the code.
 It only involves minor changes in the data access layer to save the additional field and retrieve it later when a business event occurs and causes the application to send out a document to a downstream system.
 However, it requires the addition of a new column to an existing table.
 Had there been no database changes involved, the story could have been easily completed in the current sprint, but since there is a database change involved, the development team doesn’t think it is doable in this sprint.